Extending Fair Null-Space Projections for Continuous Attributes to Kernel Methods: Related Work

 \subsection{Continuous Fairness: Social Implications}

 This section aims to explore how the wider body of literature including social sciences deal with the issue of continuous fairness and how it is recognized therein.

-\citet{stypinska_ai_2023} discuss the general topic of ageism related to AI systems and how this on the technical level can be attributed to under-representation or cutoffs of certain age groups. \citet{chu_age-related_2023} perform an extensive survey to explore the leading sources of age-related biases in AI systems concluding among other things that ``the second phenomenon is the misinterpretation of age as a category [...]''~(p.
+\citet{stypinska_ai_2023} discusses the general topic of ageism related to AI systems and how this on the technical level can be attributed to under-representation or cutoffs of certain age groups whilst often being neglected in the fairness discourse. \citet{chu_age-related_2023} perform an extensive survey to explore the leading sources of age-related biases in AI systems concluding among other things that ``the second phenomenon is the misinterpretation of age as a category [...]''~(p.
 12).
 The effect of categorizing ``age'' has been recognized by \citet{hort_privileged_2022} yet the focus rather remains on finding suitable categories than treating it as a continuous quantity.

 Regarding the attribute ``race'', many works in the social and related sciences commonly work with it as a population percentage, for example when analyzing the connection to fatal police shootings \cite{zare_analyzing_2025} or traffic citations \cite{xu_racial_2024}.
 Note that these works rely on data from the ``American Community Survey'' which also inspires two of the three datasets used in this work for empirical evaluation.